-Staff consider that the application proposes an appropriately scaled development in an area of the city that has been identified for increased residential density by the OCP.
-The proposed rezoning to RD4 to allow a total of 4 dwelling units on the property is consistent with the increased density and building forms envisioned by the 'Ground Oriented Residential' designation.
+Staff consider that the application proposes an suitably scaled development in an area of the city that has been identified for increased residential density by the OCP.
+The proposed rezoning to allow two triplexes (six dwelling units) on the property is consistent with the increased density and building forms envisioned by the 'Ground Oriented Residential' designation.

-Given that there is adequate policy through the OCP to support the proposed development, staff recommend that Council give first reading to "Zoning Amendment Bylaw No. 2023-36", and forward the bylaw to the October 17, 2023 Public Hearing to gather comments and feedback from the public.
+Given that there is adequate policy through the OCP to support the proposed development, staff recommend that Council give first, second, and third reading to "Zoning Amendment Bylaw No. 2024-18".